 15 Products That Should be in Your Battlefield Bag

 Before you hit the road to tour some of America’s battlefields, make sure you are prepared for every possibility by packing a few essential items on your battlefield bag.
-If you purchase these items through Amazon Smile, a portion of the proceeds will be donated to the American Battlefield Trust and our nation's hallowed grounds.

 1. A Lightweight Hiking Backpack ideal for comfortable storage of carry-ons and essentials as you venture through the battlefields.
 It is fully equipt for wear and tear, as it is waterproof, weighs 0.7 pounds, and has numerous compartments to organize your essentials.

 I’ve purchased several other lightweight backpacks.
 However, Venture Pal’s is my favorite, because the fabric seems best designed for long-term durability.
 I carried a Bass backpack for 20 years: I anticipate this Venture Pal will last as long.
 Considering the less joy-sparking colors of my previous backpacks, I’m delighted by Venture Pal’s fuchsia nylon.
 Durable, lightweight, highly visible, and gorgeous—I am smitten.
 This pack held our stainless steel water bottles much better than two other packs we carried on our adventure.
 And, the zippers never caught on the fabric which was common on another pack.
 The main zipper did catch on itself the first zip, but worked well every time otherwise.
 Overall, this is a purchase I do not regret.
 Fantastic fabric and appears as well-built as my 20-year-old backpack.